The criticality of properly winterizing a fleet underscores the point that spending money and time doing so now saves resources down the road.

 For winter operations, contractors should consider ensuring that the fuel they are utilizing is winterized or appropriate for cold ambient conditions, Granger notes.

-“There are additiveavailable that can make the fuel provide better cold-temperature performance,” he adds.
+“There are additives available that can make the fuel provide better cold-temperature performance,” he adds.
 “Part of the plan is to make sure they're using the right fuel.
 Some fuels used in the summertime do very poorly in the wintertime and the engine won't start up and run with those fuels.”

-Another important notation on the winterization checklist is the battery power, which will be required to start the engine in extreme coldsays Holdmeyer, adding that the terminals should be cleaned and the cables checked to ensure they are in good condition.
+Another important notation on the winterization checklist is the battery power, which will be required to start the engine in extreme cold, says Holdmeyer, adding that the terminals should be cleaned and the cables checked to ensure they are in good condition.

 Don’t forget the tire pressure, as lower temperatures result in lower tire pressure.